concord-consortium/genigames/README.md

 Initial readme for the GeniGames project.

+## Serving the project in development mode

+This project uses [rake-pipeline](https://github.com/livingsocial/rake-pipeline) to dynamically build itself from component files.

+After cloning this repository, run `bundle install --binstubs` (optionally creating a new gemset first with RVM)

+To run the project on your local machine, run `bin/rackup` and visit (http://localhost:9292/) The application at this url will be updated as you update its component files.

+## Compiling a built version of the project

+The assets which make up the application can be built into the `build/` directory by running `bin/rakep build`.
+When this folder is ready to be published, you can copy replace the contents of the `static` directory in the `deploy-dev` branch with the contents of the `build` directory.
+Commit and push the resulting change to the `deploy-dev` branch.

+Note that you will still need to use a Apache virtual host or other mechanism to proxy requests for '/biologica/' to the Biologica server; see below.

 ## Serving the project using Apache

 To serve this project locally, you can create a local Apache vhost: